andrewh1978/px-cloud/README.md

  * `platform`: set to one of `kubernetes`, `openshift`, `swarm`, `rancher`, `nomad`, `dcos`
  * `dcos_license`: DC/OS license hash

 There are also some cloud-specific variables below this section that may need to be modified.
+They all begin with `AWS_` and `GCP_`.

+10. Source the cloud-specific environment:
+ * AWS: `. aws-env.sh`
+ * GCP: `. aws-gcp.sh`

 11. Start the cluster(s):
 ```